ctb/titus-blog/src/2015-perspectives-on-academic-freedom.rst

 idiot for writing this, and others told me it was our responsibility as scientists to toe the climate change line for fear of doing further damage to the environment.
-I disagree with both of these groups of people, even though I believe that climate change is athropogenic and we need to do something about it.
+I disagree with both of these groups of people, even though I believe that climate change is anthropogenic and we need to do something about it.
 I think Dr. Koonin made some good points that needed to be made.